Signomials¶

 L (Signomial) –

-is an affine expression of coniclifts Variables.ineq_dual_sigs (a list of pairs of Signomial objects.) – If the pair
+L.cis an affine expression of coniclifts Variables.ineq_dual_sigs (a list of pairs of Signomial objects.) – If the pair

-.eq_dual_sigs (a list of pairs of Signomial objects.) – If the pair
+(s_g, g)is in this list, thens_gis a generalized Lagrange multiplier to the constraintg(x) >= 0.eq_dual_sigs (a list of pairs of Signomial objects.) – If the pair

-.gamma (coniclifts.Variable.) – In primal-form SAGE relaxations, we want to maximize
+(z_g, g)is in this list, thenz_gis a generalized Lagrange multiplier to the constraintg(x) == 0.gamma (coniclifts.Variable.) – In primal-form SAGE relaxations, we want to maximize

-.
-In dual form SAGE relaxations,gamma
+gamma.
+In dual form SAGE relaxations,gammainduces an equality constraint.

 Notes